IrisSec/irissec.github.io/_posts/2021-08-03-speakeasy.md

 ## Omega Dumb Solution to this Challenge

-I was solving this challenge at 2 AM and my brain was not at high capacity, so I took a rather strange approach to this problem: I wanted to just brute force input and compare the output against the `3D 44` bit from the DOS header.
+I was solving this challenge at 2 AM and my brain was not at high capacity, so I took a rather strange approach to this problem: brute forcing input and comparing output against the `3D 44` bit from the DOS header.
 Easy enough -- GDB Python has us covered; IDA freeware does not have Python built in.

 There were a few issues I ran into.